Stroud District Council’s draft local plan has been published as part of a live consultation which will run until 22nd January 2020.

 • coordinating your promotion efforts to make sure that the Council is provided with persuasive documentation about your site.

-If you feel that you may have land suitable for housing or employment development in Stroud District or would like to explore the potential re-use of an existing rural building for residential, feel free to contact us at firstname.lastname@example.org to discuss ways in which we could help.
-Alternatively, you can submit your site via our Landmark Form.
+If you feel that you may have land suitable for housing or employment development in Stroud District or would like to explore the potential re-use of an existing rural building for residential, feel free to contact us at firstname.lastname@example.org or call us on 01242 501003 to see how we can best assist you, providing the site address and a brief overview of your project.
+You can also submit your site via our Landmark Page.
 We value your privacy and any information which you provide will not be shared outside of our company and will only be used in relation to your enquiry.

 IMAGE SOURCE: Stroud District Council Draft Local Plan (2019)